nikhilthesingh/AppUP/README.md

   - Check your internet connection.
   - Make sure you have administrator privileges.
   - Some apps may require you to close them before updating.

+## ©️ License

+You may use and share this project for personal or commercial use with credit to me - Nikhil Kumar [https://linktr.ee/the_nikhil] .<br>
+Modification or redistribution requires written permission from the author.